oktadev/okta-blog/_source/_posts/2019-10-09-java-spring-websocket-tutorial.md

 ## Spring Support for WebSockets

 Happily for Java developers, Spring supports the WebSocket API, which implements raw WebSockets, WebSocket emulation through SocksJS (when WebSockets are not supported), and publish-subscribe messaging through STOMP.
 In this tutorial, you will learn how to use the WebSockets API and configure a Spring Boot message broker.
 Then we will authenticate a JavaScript STOMP client during the WebSocket handshake and implement Okta as an authentication and access token service.
-Let’s go!
+Let's go!

 ##  Spring Boot Sample App - Sound Looping!

 For our example application, let's create a collaborative sound-looping UI, where all connected users can play and stop a set of music loops.
 We will use [Tone.js](https://tonejs.github.io/) and [NexusUI](https://nexus-js.github.io/ui/)  and configure a Spring Message Broker Server and JavaScript WebSocket Client.
 Rather than build authentication and access control yourself, register for an [Okta Developer Account](https://developer.okta.com/signup/).It's free!

-Once you’ve logged into Okta, go to the **Applications** section and create an application:
+Once you've logged into Okta, go to the **Applications** section and create an application:

 - Choose **SPA** (Single Page Application) and click **Next**
 - On the next page, add `http://localhost:8080` as a Login redirect URI